Bankruptcy or Chapter 7 And Your Taxes

 - modification of a loan on your principal residence.

-When you prepare your tax return on efile.com, we will select any forms that you need to report your bankruptcy information to the IRS.
+When you prepare your tax return on efile.com, we will select and prepare any forms that you need to report your bankruptcy information to the IRS and that need to be filed with your return.

 A taxpayer reaches insolvency when their liabilities exceed their total assets.
 Generally, you must include forgiven debt as income on your tax return.
 If you are insolvent and you have debt forgiven by a lender, you can exclude that debt from income on your tax return through the insolvency exclusion.